Last updated on November 5, 2022

 In yesterday’s post, I mentioned that I had found a few interesting antique watches during my enforced isolation from the dreaded Coronavirus.
 Today I am going to take a look at an antique pocket watch I saw online at Atlam Watches.
+It was listed as a silver fancy case and enamel dial pocket watch c1890.
 It’s an unusual and very decorative timepiece that is appealing from an aesthetic point of view.

 Antique fashion watch?